 What happens if you do answer?
 You’ll have to decide if you need the police or if it was simply a false alarm.
 See above for our info on the consequences for false alarms (sending the police when there is no real emergency).

-Which is safer – DIY or professional security systems?
+Which is safer – Do-It-Yourself installations or professional security systems?

 Both have their downsides and both have their perks.
 Fortunately, both options are a safe way to protect your family and belongings.
 At the end of the day, any home security system is better than no security system.
 It’s up to you to decide which monitoring system best fits your lifestyle.